General Research Fund / Early Career Scheme

 Project Completion Stage

-- PIs are reminded to submit their completion report on time.
+- Universities and PIs are reminded to ensure completion reports should reach the RGC on time.